Home

 Keep in mind that the name you pick will be forever.
 All your family and friends will have to remember your lovable pet by that moniker for the rest of its dog years.
 Because of that, you would want to make sure that you name your puppy appropriately.

-One of the things you have to consider is how the name would sound to your dog.
+One of the things you have to consider when selecting names for dogs is how the name would sound to your dog.

 A dog does not answer to the meaning of human words but to the sound the word makes.
 For instance, a name like “Saul” rhymes with “roll” and you would not want your dog to roll on the floor every time somebody calls him (although it would be quite cute).